bvillasen/blog/astro/_posts/2019-04-06-dual_energy_advection_test.md

 The advected extra scalar field follows the same evolution as the density.
 To test if the advection on the internal energy $$ge_{advected}$$ is correct I set the Internal Energy to be allways equal to the advected internal energy in all the box and removed the $$p \nabla \cdot \mathbf{v} $$ term from the advected internal energy integration.

-To account for the reionization heating, after $$z_{reionization} \approx 15$$, I measure the average temperature and compute the heat energy needed to bring the average temperature up to $$3\times 10^3 K$$ and I apply this heating to all the cells on the box at each time step, this keeps the average temperature at  $$3\times 10^3K$$, if the advection part is correct the temperature should remain uniform, and it does!
+Since I want to follow evolution of the advected internal energy only due to advection,  I don't have a cooling step, instead, to account for the reionization heating after $$z_{reionization} \approx 15$$, I measure the average temperature and compute the heat energy needed to bring the average temperature up to $$3\times 10^3 K$$ and I apply this heating to all the cells on the box at each time step, this keeps the average temperature at  $$3\times 10^3K$$, if the advection part is correct the temperature should remain uniform, and it does!

 <div style="text-align: center">
 <video src="{{ site.url }}assets/videos/phase_diagram_temperature_unifrom.mp4" width="500" height="500" controls preload> </video>